Rjrtgarcia/ConsultEaseFinV/faculty_desk_unit/README.md

 # ConsultEase - Faculty Desk Unit

 This is the firmware for the Faculty Desk Unit component of the ConsultEase system.
-This unit is installed at each faculty member's desk and shows consultation requests from students while automatically detecting the faculty's presence via BLE.
+This unit is installed at each faculty member's desk and shows consultation requests from students while automatically detecting the faculty's presence via MAC address-based BLE scanning.

 ## Hardware Requirements

 - ESP32 Development Board (ESP32-WROOM-32 or similar)
 - 2.4" TFT Display (ST7789 SPI interface)
-- BLE Beacon (can be another ESP32 or dedicated BLE beacon)
+- Faculty member's BLE device (smartphone, smartwatch, or dedicated BLE beacon)
 - Power supply (USB or wall adapter)

 ## Pin Connections